prerak01/Wallet-Verification-Discord/README.md

 ### Initial
 1. Boilerplate code to get it started
 2. Important to choose which intents the bot needs - need to be added when authorizing the bot.
 Intents determine which events will be sent to the bot
+3. show users that the bot is online when node is running